dburian/transformer_document_embedding/log/doc2vec_implementation.md

     | 'relu'              |  0.5            | 0.20                    | 25                   | 0.87071              |

+- finally adding also the `test` split for doc2vec training achieved 0.8959, which is even better than gensim's recreation of the experiment.

 #### DM

 - benefits from much longer training (at 80 epochs currently)